Zalberth/Zalberth.github.io/README.md

 # ibasonic.com
 * if `www` is added before ibasonic.com, an auto link will trigger.
 * mobile version is ongoing
+* about to move to ECS using nodejs as the server side.

 ## Testing the Markdown grammar.
 * list1